BolajiAyodeji/bolajiayodeji.com/README.md

 ## Modifying posts

-Run this to build search indes
+Run this to build search index
 ```
-lunr-index" task
+grunt lunr-index
 ```